Explore the social and political dynamics in the arts and architecture of the world’s largest democracy.

 - The Burmese restoration of Indian Buddhist pilgrimage sites

-Starting fall 2017, you can choose to do an internship rather than an Independent Study Project.
+You can choose to do an internship rather than an Independent Study Project.
 The internship can enrich your work experience in a field such as architecture, art conservation, crafts revival, museum studies, photography, publishing, and fashion.

 SIT internships are hands on and reflective.
 In addition to completing the internship, you will submit a paper processing your learning experience on the job and analyzing an issue important to the organization you worked with, and/or you will design a socially responsible solution to a problem identified by the organization.